Additional Qualification/Additional Basic Qualification Courses

 AQ / ABQ Courses

-- Statement of Experience Package
+- Statement of Experience Package - for Part II and Specialist AQ courses

 - Conditional Admission Form (This form is used only for teachers who have recently completed the prerequisite course through another provider and qualification does not yet appear on their Certificate of Qualification through the Ontario College of Teachers.)